What Do Capybaras Need To Survive?

 Habits Of Capybaras

 According to the San Diego Zoo, the home range of a group is likely to be from 5 to 494 acres (2 to 200 hectares).
-In case you don’t know, capybaras are crepuscular animals, and because of that, they’re more agile and active during the dawn or dusk.
+In case you don’t know, capybaras are crepuscular animals, and because of that, they’re more agile and active during dawn or dusk.

-Capybaras, sometimes, become nocturnal when they feel threatened —by becoming nocturnal, we mean that they will stay active/awake at night and sleep during the day.
+Capybaras sometimes become nocturnal when they feel threatened —by becoming nocturnal, we mean that they will stay active/awake at night and sleep during the day.

 They use the dark to their advantage; they hide in the dark to go about their usual activities so they can, by far, reduce the possibilities of being attacked by a predator.

-Capybaras are recorded as herbivore animals — meaning, they eat vegetations.
+Capybaras are recorded as herbivore animals — meaning they eat vegetation.
 On their menu are grasses and water plants — though squash, grains, and melons, sometimes, also make it to the menu.
-According to San Diego Zoo, up to eighty percent of their diet is comprised of just five different species of grass.

 Capybaras Need Fruits & Vegetables To Survive: See The Fruits Capybaras Eat_This Video Will Show You Capybaras Eating Different Fruits